-- The FNHA funds early childhood development programs that support healthy pregnancies, parenting and child development. - The FNHA has joint initiatives with the BC Association of Aboriginal Friendship Centres to support First Nations families to have access to culturally appropriate doula services. - The FNHA partners with organizations such as the National Collaborating Centre for Aboriginal Health and Provincial Health Services Authority (PHSA) to develop interactive, culturally relevant and evidence-informed Maternal Child Health resources for caregivers.
+- The FNHA funds early childhood development programs that support healthy pregnancies, parenting and child development. - The FNHA has joint initiatives with the BC Association of Aboriginal Friendship Centres to support First Nations families to have access to culturally appropriate doula services by addressing cost barriers. - The FNHA partners with organizations such as the National Collaborating Centre for Aboriginal Health and Provincial Health Services Authority (PHSA) to develop interactive, culturally relevant and evidence-informed Maternal Child Health resources for caregivers. - The FNHA has expanded the Aboriginal Head Start on Reserve Program, with 17 communities being new sites for the program and two communities having the opportunity to grow existing programming.
+Core program components include: culture and language, education, health promotion, nutrition, social support, and parent and family involvement. - The FNHA has funded and hosted a series of regional traditional parenting training sessions for early childhood program staff.